 - Need more information or advice?

-Social procurement is using the government’s purchasing power to generate social benefits, adding value to procurement outcomes and supporting supplier and workforce diversity.
+Social procurement is when a buyer uses their purchasing power to generate social benefits, adding value to procurement outcomes and supporting supplier and workforce diversity.

 Social benefits might include: